-Family Psychiatric & Mental Health Nurse Practitioner Concentration of graduate course work including a minimum of 660 clinical hours.
+Lincoln Memorial University's MSN degree program, Nurse Anesthesia concentration, prepares nurses in an advanced practice role with competencies in nurse of graduate course work including a minimum of 660 clinical hours.
 Clinical courses have a 1:4 credit hour to clinical hour ratio.
 A Comprehensive Exam is required during the final semester.
-The Post-Master's Certificate (PMC) option is available This concentration is offered at the Cedar Bluff site and online.
+The Post-Master's Certificate (PMC) option is available This concentration is offered atthe Cedar Bluff site and online.
 Please note: The online student will be required to attend on-site intensives during the first semester.